spaceship-prompt/spaceship-prompt/docs/advanced/per-directory-config.zh.md

 # Per-directory configuration

 Many users asked us how to change Spaceship options only for a specific directory.
 There are plenty solutions for this.
 We will show how to do that with a tool called `direnv`.
+There are plenty solutions for this.
+We will show how to do that with a tool called `direnv`.

 `direnv` is a tool that allows you to manage environment variables for a directory.
+It is a simple wrapper around `.envrc` files. `direnv` is a tool that allows you to manage environment variables for a directory.
 It is a simple wrapper around `.envrc` files.
 It can load and unload variables defined in `.envrc` based on current directory.
+It also works not only with Zsh, but with other popular shells.
 It also works not only with Zsh, but with other popular shells.

 ## Installing `direnv`

 Install `direnv` with the package manager of your choice.
 Or use a script to install a binary build of `direnv`.
+Or use a script to install a binary build of `direnv`.

 [Installation guide](https://github.com/direnv/direnv/blob/master/docs/installation.md ""){.md-button}